 SEC.
-17. Ballots hereinafter used except as hereinafter used for the election of public officers in this Territory, printed as hereinbefore provided, shall contain, under each appropriate head, the names of all the persons to be voted for at each election, with their places of residence, with the name of the party or other political organization dorsed by the words "Official Ballot," and be followed by the name of the district or precinct in which they are to be used, the date of election, and each ticket shall bear on its back a fac simile of the signature of the chairman of in their hereinrespecing oflists at on held.
+17. Ballots hereinafter used except as hereinafter provided for the election of public officers in this Territory, printed as hereinbefore provided, shall contain, under each appropriate head, the names of all the persons to be voted for at each election, with their places of residence, with the name of the party or other political organization to which each candidate belongs.
+Each ballot shall be endorsed by the words "Official Ballot," and be followed by the name of the district or precinct in which they are to be used, the date of election, and each ticket shall bear on its back a fac simile of the signature of the chairman of in their hereinrespecing oflists at aces in lers or r, cons proe sevd and nts, at ots to orders ion at herein nting, at any r each resent to enpects sevred in ection eafter reinaf-Tern, unns to ence, ation e end by e to ar on in of here.